 Plan your route between fields, to bins and elevators, and on public roads so that you avoid low-hanging power lines.

-When moving large equipment or high loads near a power line, always use a spotter, or someone to help make certain that contact is not made with a line.
+When moving large equipment or high loads near a power line, always use a spotter to help make certain that contact is not made with a line.

 Don’t use metal poles when breaking up bridged grain inside and around bins.